 Fast-forward to the 10th century, and shooting became a popular recreational sport.

 The first shooting clubs opened in the 13th and 14th centuries among Germanic territories in Europe (not the Germany of modern times).
 Originally, these clubs used simple bow and arrows or wheel lock muskets in competitions.

-And although these clubs were for men only, they created a foundation that all the shooting sports, including trap shooting, would arise from, which now include women.
+And although these clubs were for men only, they created a foundation that all shooting sports, including trap shooting, would arise from – which now include women.

-They held shooting matches during popular national holidays and religious festivities.
+Shooting matches were normally held during popular national holidays and religious festivities.

 What Is Trap Shooting: From Pigeons to Clay

 We now know that people used pigeons for target practice long before guns existed.

 We also know that this love for target shooting led to the development of recreational shooting clubs that held competitions for male-participants.